-Prospective Fellows must have earned an undergraduate degree between May 1, 2013 and June 30, 2018.
+Prospective Fellows must have earned an undergraduate degree between May 1, 2019 to June 30, 2024.
 Specific field of study is not a requirement to be a Fellow.

 What is the compensation?

 Fellows are full-time City employees.
-For Fiscal Year 2017-18, the annualized compensation is approximately $55,000, plus health and dental benefits, retirement and other benefits.
+The annualized compensation is approximately $66,000, plus health, dental, retirement and other benefits.

 Can I take time off during the Fellowship?

 Fellows are expected to work full time, and like all City employees must request approval for time off from their supervisors.
-Fellows receive up to 11 paid observed holidays, four paid floating holidays are available after six months.
-Per SF City Charter, paid vacation days are not available until after 12 months of continuous full-time employment.
-Unpaid days off may be available at the discretion of department placement supervisors.
+Fellows receive up to 12 paid observed holidays and 5 paid floating holidays.
+Paid sick days are available after 90 days.
+Additional unpaid days off are made available at the discretion of department placement supervisors.

 Can I attend graduate school during non-business hours while a Fellow?